tremho/MistLift/doc/MistLift Quick Start.md

 - it is a GET method function
 - it takes no parameters

-Look now a the file main.ts in this directory.
+Look now at the file main.ts in this directory.

-- it logs a messsage
+- it logs a message
 - it returns a string "Hello, World"

 For a real function for your application,